mkatynice-ctrl/3x3-user-guide-ex/index.md

 The 3x3 Time Management App helps users organize tasks, track time, and connect long-term goals with daily activities.

-The app provides the following capabilities:
+The app provides the following core functions:

 - Record daily activities using a timeline.